Balmy-protocol/earn-core/src/vault/README.md

 Then, we can say that :

-- Total amount of DAI in strategy: 11000
+- Total amount of _$DAI_ in strategy: 11000
 - Total amount of shares in strategy: 2750
 - Shares assigned to John: 250

 ### Owned assets

-Now that we know how shares are assigned during deposits, we can easily calculate how much each user owns when the total amount of DAI increases/decreases.
+Now that we know how shares are assigned during deposits, we can easily calculate how much each user owns when the total amount of _$DAI_ increases/decreases.

 $$
 owned(John, DAI) = [totalAmount(DAI) - protocolFees(DAI)] * shares(John) / totalShares
 $$

-So for example, if the total amount of DAI increases to 15000, and no fees were charged, then:
+So for example, if the total amount of _$DAI_ increases to 15000, and no fees were charged, then:

 $$
 \begin{align}